Emil2468/DeepLearningCounting/README.md

 Afterwards the package can be accessed by calling `dlc` from the command line.

 ## Terminology
 In the following I will use the terms tile, frame and patch.
+These terms are relevant to the data used in https://www.nature.com/articles/s41586-020-2824-5, however similar terms should be applicable in other satellite image datasets.
 A tile is a satellite image.
 Within some tiles selected areas are annotated, meaning the trees within that area are annotated, each such area is called a frame.
 Since frames are not of consistent size, and some frames are very large, smaller patches of for example $256 \times 256$ pixels are fed to the model at a time, each of these are called a patch.

 ## Demo
 The package comes in handy in 4 different steps of the pipeline, preprocessing, training, evaluation and prediction.
 The demo assumes that folder `/home/dataset/` has the following structure